All Episodes

 She was just tearing it up.

-I have to bug out and so I can't stay for the post-event barbecue.
+So I can't stay for the post-event barbecue.

 I have to bug out and go.

-And there's this report from the golf channel this morning.
+And there's this report from the Golf Channel this morning.

 Michelle's a celebrity in her own right.